 Not necessarily.
 While a growing number of prospective law enforcement officers are seeking a college degree or college credits before becoming a cop, the majority of police departments still only require a high school diploma as a minimum educational requirement.
 Still, pursuing an education, especially one focused on an area such as law enforcement or criminal justice, can increase an officer’s chances of getting hired and certainly help them be promoted later in their career.
-For this reason, and also because of the research suggesting that educated cops are overwhelmingly more effective than their less educated counterparts, many officer recruits are choosing to start their careers with a college education.
+For this reason, and also because of research suggesting that educated cops are more effective than their less-educated counterparts, many officer recruits are choosing to start their careers with a college education.

 Do I need a minimum GPA to become a police officer?

 Of the major police departments we researched that require a degree or some college to apply, few specify a minimum GPA to join.
 Many departments simply require a certain number of college credits or a degree to become a cop, but there are some exceptions.
 Cities such as Dallas, Houston, Memphis, and New York City require a minimum GPA of 2.0 or a “C” average for their college credit requirement.
 Check with the departments to which you are interested in applying for more details.

 What college subjects are needed to become a police officer?

 Though the education needed for law enforcement varies by department, and although in many departments you can become a police officer without college, a college education may still be helpful to your career.
 University courses for prospective police officers typically include criminal justice, sociology, communication, and psychology.
 Some college programs offer specific law enforcement courses for future police officers, especially in formal law enforcement or policing majors.
 Check with the school(s) you are considering for detailed options.

 What experience is needed to be a police officer?